alisaraa/alisaraa.github.io/_posts/2018-08-05-electronic-scooters.md

     * I’m not sure if people know that even those mothers who go back to work breastfeed; they pump for later or they pump just because it’s painful not to
     * Women who have experienced a stillborn or a terminated pregnancy may still need to pump, so it’s not safe to assume that if someone needed a maternity they would ask; there may be subjects people aren’t comfortable talking about so a maternity room should not wait for a pregnant employee.
 Furthermore, maternity rooms are an important resource to communicate to potential employees
 * More bathroom stalls for women than men if there aren’t enough already
     * Now, if there are no bathroom lines in your office, then there’s no need to gut a conference room and add a toilet, but have you ever noticed there are usually longer lines outside women’s rooms?
 Even if you have equal stalls in the two bathrooms, there will be a line for the women’s room.
-According to research at Ghent University found that this is because: (source https://www.simplemost.com/scientists-figured-out-why-womens-restroom-line-longer-mens/)
+According to research at Ghent University<sup>3</sup> found that this is because:
       * Urinals allow for more occupants than the stall only style of women’s rooms
       * Women spend more time per bathroom trip, partially because urinals are easier to use or because of additional menstrual needs (the study didn’t mention that last part but I think it’s obvious)
       * In non-work environments, the women’s room also functions as a family room which increases attendance